 Thursday are for the bathrooms.
 Although the kids have daily bathroom chores that they need to do, there are still things that don’t get done on a daily basis.
 On Thursdays, we make sure that anything else that needs to get done is completed.
 This includes things like swishing out the toilet, cleaning the tub, washing the window, and swiffering the floor.

 Our Friday chores round out the weekend.
 We pick up groceries before beginning a lighter school day.
 Then, later in the day, we make sure the bedroom and upstairs hallway are at least vacuumed.
 If the windows need to be washed, we’ll do that as well along with anything else that needs our attention.
 I’m also in the process of deciding if this is when we’ll wash our sheets.
 Although weekly sheet washing would be great – we’ll probably start with making sure it happens at least once a month.
-Yes, our laundry day is Monday, but there just isn’t realistically enough time to do the sheets on that day without feeling rushed.

 Have you found a tip that works well for your family?
 I’d love to hear more about it in the comments!